13 Interesting Facts About Eagle McMahon

 His Name Really Is Eagle

 The name Eagle Wynne McMahon just seems destined for golf greatness.
-Eagle has more than lived up to both the low scores and the "Wynne-ing" ways the name promises in his young career.
+Eagle has more than lived up to both the low scores and the "Wynne-ing" ways the name promises in his career.
 But the story behind his unique name has nothing to do with sports.

 As the story goes, after finishing a run at White Rocks Nature Preserve in Boulder, Colorado, Eagle's parents took a moment to think about what to name their son.
 They wanted something unique.
 His father Patrick saw an eagle fly by and, struck with a bolt of inspiration, the name "Eagle Wynne" popped into his head, and a legend was born.